 Maryland launch chance: CERTAIN

-BetMGM Sportsbook is a certainty for Maryland.
+BetMGM sports betting app Maryland is a certainty.
 Unsurprisingly, BetMGM is the sportsbook brand for MGM Resorts International, one of the world’s largest casino companies.
 Even if BetMGM did not own a property in Maryland, the sportsbook has had a propensity for early entrances into new sports betting states and would be an odds-on favorite to be one of the first books to launch in the state.
 Of course, MGM already calls Maryland home through its ownership of MGM National Harbor, just outside of Washington, D.C.
 In addition, BetMGM is the official gaming partner for the Baltimore Ravens.
-So, there’s no question that BetMGM will launch and online sportsbook in Maryland.
+So, there’s no question that BetMGM will launch an online sportsbook in Maryland.

 Maryland launch chance: CERTAIN

 Caesars Sportsbook Maryland is a lock to debut in one form or another.
 There’s simply no way that Caesars Entertainment is going to stand on the sidelines.
 For one thing, Caesars owns and operates Horseshoe Casino Baltimore.
 For another, Caesars is one of the largest casino companies in the world and has the wherewithal to launch in any state it chooses.
 CET is also the new owner of William Hill, a huge sport betting name in its own right, and thus has operations in every border state with Maryland except Delaware.
 The William Hill brand name is set to be phased out, so you’ll see the Caesars Sports brand in many places soon.
 Maryland is certainly on that list.